Skip to content

 Scripting and Automation

-• Log specific traffic patterns to databases
+• Log specific traffic patterns to a database

-• Implement custom authentication or session handling
+• Implement custom auth or session handling

 Integration with Mobile Testing Tools

-4. Identify interesting endpoints and parameters
+4. Pick out interesting endpoints and parameters

 Transparent Proxy Mode